 How long does it take to work?

 Blincyto starts working right away to treat your cancer.
-It might take a couple of Blincyto cycles* before the amount of cancer in your body decreases.
+Depending on the type of ALL Blincyto is treating, it might take a couple of Blincyto cycles* before the amount of cancer in your body decreases.
 Your doctor will perform tests to make sure the drug is working for you.

-Blincyto is given as an intravenous infusion (an injection given into a vein over a period of time) by a healthcare professional.
+A healthcare professional will give Blincyto as an intravenous (IV) infusion (an injection given into a vein over a period of time).
 You won’t give yourself doses of the drug.

 When your hospital stay is complete, you’ll continue receiving Blincyto infusions in a clinic or at home.
 Your infusions will be controlled by a portable device called an infusion pump.
 A healthcare professional will adjust the settings of the pump to make sure you’re receiving the correct dose.